huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **Read and Write with DynamixelMotorsBus**

 To get familiar with how `DynamixelMotorsBus` communicates with the motors, you can start by reading data from them.
-Here's how you can do it:
+Copy past this code in the same interactive python session:
 ```python
 leader_pos = leader_arm.read("Present_Position")
 follower_pos = follower_arm.read("Present_Position")